quicwg/multipath/draft-ietf-quic-multipath.md

 to a packet number space.
 That means each connection ID is associated with exactly one path identifier but multiple connection IDs are usually issued for each path identifier.
 The same Path ID is used in both directions, starting with 0 for the initial path.
-Path identifies are generated monotonically increasing and cannot be reused.
+Path identifiers are generated monotonically increasing and cannot be reused.

 This extension uses multiple packet number spaces, one for each path.
 Each Path ID-specific packet number space starts at packet number 0.